DevlinRocha/create-lilypad-module/src/create_lilypad_module/templates/README.md

 2. In your terminal, run `scripts/build` and wait for the Docker image to be built and pushed to Docker Hub.
 3. Update "Image" field in [`lilypad_module.json.tmpl`](lilypad_module.json.tmpl).
 4. Create a new GitHub repository, then commit and push your changes.
-5. In your terminal, run `git log` and copy the latest commit hash.

-You're done! 🎉
+Your module's ready! 🎉

 Once your Docker image has been pushed to Docker Hub, you can run your module on Lilypad Network:

+> Run `git log` in your terminal to easily find the latest commit hash to use as the GitHub tag.

 ```sh
 export WEB3_PRIVATE_KEY=WEB3_PRIVATE_KEY